clinetty/clinetty/README.md

 ## Hi There👋

-I'm a Mobile App Developer
+I'm a Web Developer & Cybersecurity Analyst

 ## About me

-- 🔭 Dart | Flutter
 - 🌱 I’m a tech enthusiast.
 - 👯 I’m looking to collaborate on any open source projects and innovative ideas.
 - 📫 Feel free to connect with me: